Sejby/LeagueOfGuide/README.md

 ## LeagueOfTags - League Of Legends API App
- Built this project for myself to avoid using thirdparty API programs for LOL.
+ Built this project for myself to avoid using thirdparty API programs for LoL.
 Open-Source League Of Tags Client for matchmaking, runes, champions, stats etc.

 ### Built With
 - Electron